 The Camberley Gunter Hotel is located at 205 East Houston Street in San Antonio, Texas.
-In 1909, at the time the Gunter Hotel was completed, it was the largest building in San Antonio.
+At the time the Gunter Hotel was completed in 1909, it was the largest building in the city.
 The hotel actually had its beginnings in 1837 as the Frontier Inn.
 It became the site of the US Military Headquarters in 1851.
 It served as the Confederate Headquarters from 1861–1865.
-In 1872 he became the Vance House, in 1886, the Mahncke Hotel and finally the Gunter Hotel in 1909.
+In 1872 he became the Vance House, in 1886, the Mahncke Hotel, and finally the Gunter Hotel in 1909.

 Room 636 (now changed) became legendary as the location of one of San Antonio's greatest unsolved mysteries that took place in 1965.
 This mystery also involved Room 536 of the St. Anthony Hotel.
-Hotel staff found Room 636 of the Gunter Hotel covered in blood but the body of the tall blonde woman staying there was ever found.
-The only suspect was Albert Knox who was staying at the St. Anthony Hotel in Room 536.
+Hotel staff found Room 636 of the Gunter Hotel covered in blood, but the body of the tall blonde woman staying there was never found.
+The only suspect was Albert Knox, who was staying at the St. Anthony Hotel in Room 536.
 He was found in his room dead from an apparent suicide.
-There was no motive, no confession, no missing person report, no information to go on.
+There was no motive, no confession, no missing person report, and no information to go on.

 Photographs taken in the ballroom area show ghostly guests amongst the living.
 Voices are heard coming from empty rooms and hallways.
 Parties can be heard in unoccupied rooms.
-A man named Buck who resided at the hotel for a number of years and died there is sometimes seen picking up the newspaper and wondering around.
+A man named Buck, who resided at the hotel for a number of years and died there, is sometimes seen picking up the newspaper and wandering around.
 A lady in blue and a lady in white have been seen floating through walls.

 The Menger Hotel

-The oldest parts of the hotel report gusts of cold air, unexplained voices, knocking sounds, cigar smoke appears in a non-smoking bar, lights turn on and off, doors open and close, and sightings of ghostly figures.
+In the oldest parts of the hotel, guests have reported gusts of cold air; unexplained voices; knocking sounds; cigar smoke appearing in a non-smoking bar; lights turning on and off; doors opening and closing; and sightings of ghostly figures.

 The famous ghost guest is Captain Richard King.
 He is the founder of the famous King Ranch south of San Antonio.
-Furnishings in the King Suite are the same from when he stayed there.
-He died at the hotel and his funeral was even held in the front parlor at the hotel.
+Furnishings in the King Suite are the same as when he stayed there.
+He died at the hotel, and his funeral was even held in the front parlor of the hotel.

 Guests have reported seeing shot glasses levitate and relocate themselves, ghosts entering or leaving the elevators, televisions that turn off and on by themselves,

-The St. Anthony-A Wyndham Historic Hotel is located at 300 East Travis Street in San Antonio, Texas.
+The St. Anthony, a Wyndham Historic Hotel, is located at 300 East Travis Street in San Antonio, Texas.
 It was built in 1909 by two prominent cattlemen, B.L.
 Naylor and A.H.
 Jones.
-During the 20s until 1941, the hotel's roof top nightclub was the host to the nation's top big bands.
+From the 20s until 1941, the hotel's rooftop nightclub was the host to the nation's top big bands.
 The concerts held there were broadcast live nationally each week.

 The roof area is considered a hotbed of paranormal activity.
 Guests report hearing loud parties and children laughing coming from the roof only to find it completely vacant.
 The fourth floor, the men's locker area in the basement, and the kitchen corridor all report unexplained activity.
-Room 536, where Mr. Knox committed suicide (see the story in the Gunter Hotel segment) also reports a ghostly figure.
+Room 536, where Mr. Knox committed suicide (see the story in the Gunter Hotel segment), has also garnered reports of a ghostly figure.

 I can now proudly say that I have stayed at the Emily Morgan Hotel.
 Please continue reading the stories here and then click over and read about my personal experience at the Emily Morgan found here.